saxent/hpcnow-labs/04-workload-manager.md

 ### Partitions

-* The express, short, medium and long queue names refers to the walltime limit.
+* The express, short, medium and long queue names refer to the walltime limit.
 This priority of each queue is defined based on the walltime limit.
 The more walltime, the less priority.
 * The express queue is the only queue able to preempt other preemptable queues, long and requeue, by using job suspension and job requeue respectively.
-* The requeue queue targets those applications that are capable to generate a checkpoint and then restart from last cycle.
+* The requeue queue targets those applications that are capable to generate a checkpoint and then restart from the last cycle.
 * The main purpose of the OnDemand queue is to route jobs requesting a lot of resources or very uneven allocation (large memory but low core count).
 * The nodes with GPUs do not need any special queue.
 It only requires to setup as consumable resources.